withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 - `gatsby-node.js`: You will not need to create your own nodes in Astro, but viewing the schema in this file may help you with defining types in your Astro project.

 - `gatsby-ssr.js`: If you choose to use SSR in Astro, you will add and configure the adapter of your choice directly in `astro.config.mjs`.

-## Add your existing content files

-Astro uses `src/pages` and file-based routing to create your site's pages and posts from `.astro`, `.md` and `.mdx` files.

-You will not have to configure any routing behavior for your Astro, Markdown and MDX files.

 ### Convert JSX files to `.astro` files